-University of Bristol research has revealed how cells rebuild their nucleus and organise their genome when they divide – a discovery which could have major implications for understanding cancer and degeneration.
+University of Bristol research has revealed how cells rebuild their nucleus and organize their genome when they divide – a discovery which could have major implications for understanding cancer and degeneration.

 When cells divide, they need to rebuild their nucleus and organize their genome.
 New collaborative research from the University of Bristol demonstrates how cells achieve this through the unexpected deployment of filamentous actin (F-actin) to the nucleus.

-The research, published online in Nature Cell Biology, provides the first evidence that actin polymerisation in the nucleus helps in reshaping the nucleus and reorganising the genome after cell division (mitosis).
+The research, published online in Nature Cell Biology, provides the first evidence that actin polymerization in the nucleus helps in reshaping the nucleus and reorganizing the genome after cell division (mitosis).

-Alice Sherrard co-first author of this study and a PhD student with Dr Abderrahmane Kaidi, developed and implemented complementary and interdisciplinary methods to visualise nuclear structure and genome organisation after cells division.
+Alice Sherrard co-first author of this study and a Ph.D. student with Dr. Abderrahmane Kaidi, developed and implemented complementary and interdisciplinary methods to visualize nuclear structure and genome organization after cell division.
 In so doing, Alice revealed that disruption of the formation of F-actin results in cells failing to expand their nuclear volume as well as their inability to de-compact their genome.
 Because of these defects, cells become inefficient in retrieving genetic information encoded in their DNA; thus, they divide slower.

-“This research highlights the importance of the spatiotemporal control of genome organisation for normal cells function, and we continue to define the principals that regulate these processes and their impact on cancer and degeneration,” said Dr Kaidi.
+“This research highlights the importance of the spatiotemporal control of genome organization for normal cell function, and we continue to define the principles that regulate these processes and their impact on cancer and degeneration,” said Dr. Kaidi.